 There really is nothing better than nice summer weather, the outdoors, and spending time with your pet!
 It’s finally that time of year again where we can venture outdoors alongside our furry pals to enjoy our beautiful state.
 However, it’s very important to prepare yourself and your pet for anything you may encounter while on your hikes.
 According to the American Hiking Society, there are 6 top recommendations they offer when getting ready to hit the trails.

-4) Speaking of needs for your pet, something to also consider is having your dog on heartworm prevention and flea and tick prevention.
-Dogs can come into contact with all 3 while out on hikes, so it’s very important to keep them up to date on their preventative medications year round.
+- Speaking of needs for your pet, something to also consider is having your dog on year-round heartworm, and flea and tick prevention.
+Dogs can come into contact with all three while out on hikes, so it’s very important to keep them up to date on their preventative medications year round.
 The best form of treatment for an active dog is to never get the disease in the first place.
 Remember, preventatives and regular testing are cheaper than treatments!
 Left untreated heartworm can be fatal, and most dogs don’t show symptoms until the heart is clogged with worms*.

-6) Cars & Dogs.
-One of the BIGGEST reminders, DO NOT LEAVE YOUR DOG IN YOUR VEHICLE.
+- Cars & Dogs: One of the BIGGEST reminders, DO NOT LEAVE PETS IN YOUR VEHICLE.
 Even though it’s only 70 degrees outside, your car can reach up to 89 degrees in about 10 minutes.

 Now that you know what to do to prepare for your hike, check out this link to look for some trails to hit this summer with your pet!

 * Pictures showing heartworms in a dog’s heart are the stuff of nightmares, so we are not sharing any here.
 Feel free to Google it.
 Trust us though, you don’t want this for your dog!